-Okay so this is pretty embarrassing and very shameful to admit but I didn’t know Sicily was a country until Jamie told me yesterday.
+Okay, so this is pretty embarrassing and very shameful to admit, but I didn’t know Sicily was a country until Jamie told me yesterday.
 I’d always assumed it was just another Italian city like Rome or Venice.
-Although I don’t blame myself entirely for this lack of knowledge, I blame my school.
-For some reason it was compulsory to study German geography if you studied German.
+Although I don’t blame myself entirely for this lack of knowledge.
+For some reason, it was compulsory to study German geography if you studied German at my school.
 To this day, I still don’t know if we were studying the geography of Germany taught in German or simply geography taught in German.
-Either way, I couldn’t and still can’t speak German so it made no difference.
+Either way, I couldn’t and still can’t, speak German so it made no difference.
 Thanks for nothing Edwin Gruber.

 Feeling a little tired and uninspired of late, I asked the smiley shop owner to recommend a vegetarian Sicilian dish to make this weekend.
 He practically jumped out from behind the counter and started sweeping the shop for ingredients.
 He returned with a bag of capers, sun-dried tomatoes, white fennel seeds, capers and almonds in their actual shells!
 I’ve only ever seen almonds de-shelled so was shocked when the deli owner crushed one on the counter with his palm and revealed the biggest almond I had ever seen.
 Why were the almonds in Sainsbury’s so small?

 Getting increasingly carried away, I bought everything he put in front of me, including some beautiful pecorino cheese and some pasta called Busiate that look like big dried up mealworms.
 They tasted delicious.
-Best £15 I ever spent, although my combat trousers from Tammy Girl I bought in the 90’s came a close second.
+Best fifteen pounds I ever spent – although my combat trousers I bought from Tammy Girl in the 90’s come a close second.

-1 large or 2 small garlic cloves, roughly chopped
+1 large or 2 regular garlic cloves, peeled and sliced

 2 tbs extra virgin olive oil

-2. Add 6-8 tablespoons of the tomato water and blitz until you get a thick pesto.
-Meanwhile start to cook your pasta and follow the cooking instructions on the packet, 8 minutes should do it though.
+2. Add 6-8 tablespoons of the tomato water and blitz until you have a thick pesto.
+Meanwhile, cook the pasta according to the packet instructions.

-3. Finally drain your pasta and pop back in the pan off the heat.
-Stir in the pesto and serve immediately topped with grated pecorino and a good drizzle of olive oil.
+3. Drain the pasta and return to the pan but take off the heat.
+Stir in the pesto and serve immediately topped with your choice cheese and a good drizzle of extra virgin olive oil.